US STOCKS-Wall St falls as U.S. fiscal worries weigh

 * McDonald's drops after reporting lower Oct. global sales

-NEW YORK, Nov 8 U.S. stocks fell on Thursday and could be in line for more weakness as worries about Washington's ability to find a timely solution to the "fiscal cliff" dominate investor thinking in coming weeks.
+NEW YORK, Nov 8 U.S. stocks fell on Thursday as worries about lawmakers finding a timely solution to the "fiscal cliff" outweighed stronger-than-expected economic data.

-The S&P 500 dropped for a second day and closed below its 200-day moving average for the first time in five months.
-The moving average is a measure of the market's long-term trend, and a significant break through that level would be seen as a sign of weakness.
-Just minutes before the closing bell, stocks accelerated their declines and the S&P 500 fell more than 1 percent.
+The S&P 500 neared its 200-day moving average of 1,380.74, seen as a key level of support for the market.
+On Wednesday the benchmark index dropped more than 2 percent for the biggest decline since June 1.

-McDonald's Corp shares fell 2 percent to $85.13 after the world's largest hamburger chain reported its first monthly drop in global sales since March 2003.
-The stock's weakness hurt the Dow, which fell through its 200-day moving average on Wednesday.

 Investors worry that if no deal is reached in Congress over some $600 billion in spending cuts and tax increases due to take effect early next year, the struggling U.S. economy could fall into recession.

+The three major U.S. indexes shed more than 2 percent Wednesday as investor focus returned to Europe's economic troubles and the looming "fiscal cliff" following the re-election of President Barack Obama.

-While a comprehensive agreement to avoid the automatic spending cuts and tax increases of the "fiscal cliff" was possible, a more likely scenario is for political leaders to find a temporary fix to buy time until the new Congress and Obama are sworn in, which will occur in January.
+While a comprehensive agreement to avoid the automatic spending cuts and tax increases of the "fiscal cliff" was possible, a more likely scenario is for political leaders to find a temporary fix to buy time until the new Congress and Obama are sworn in, which is in January.

-The prospect of haggling over the budget has deepened the uncertainty for investors, who have sold stocks on the expectation taxes will go up on capital gains and dividends.

-"That's really what investors have been reacting to these last two days," said Zaro.
-"It is this worry about the fiscal cliff and the ability of politicians to come to a solution."

-On the data front, the U.S. government reported a better-than-expected drop in weekly first-time claims for unemployment benefits as well as a rise in U.S. exports.

-While that news supported stock futures early in the U.S. trading day, it was soon overshadowed by the U.S. fiscal worries.
+Other declining shares included Apple, which was down sharply for a second day.
+The stock fell 2.9 percent at $541.75 and has fallen more than 20 percent from its Sept.
+21 all-time intraday high.

+The U.S. trade deficit narrowed in September as exports rose while jobless claims dropped, although last week's damaging storm along the U.S. East Coast distorted the data.

-Qualcomm Inc was a bright spot, with the stock ending up 4.4 percent at $60.67 after the leading supplier of chips for cell phones reported quarterly revenue Wednesday that beat expectations.
+Qualcomm Inc was a bright spot, up 6 percent at $61.61 as the biggest boost to both the S&P 500 and the Nasdaq 100 after the leading supplier of chips for cell phones reported quarterly revenue Wednesday that beat expectations.

-Among other earnings reports, Whole Foods Market Inc posted earnings that met expectations, but said Hurricane Sandy was a drag on sales this quarter.
-Its shares slid 5.9 percent to $90.31.
+Whole Foods Market Inc reported earnings that met expectations, but said Hurricane Sandy was a drag on sales this quarter.
+Its shares slid 5 percent to $91.17.

-With results in from more than 440 companies, third-quarter S&P 500 earnings are now seen down 0.2 percent from a year ago, which is slightly better than the forecast at the start of the reporting period.
-Results have been especially weak on the revenue side, however, with just 38 percent of companies beating on sales, Thomson Reuters data showed.

 Feb 13 Wall Street's three main indexes hit record intraday highs on Monday, helped by gains across sectors, as the "Trump trade" re-ignited following a brief lull.